Fred Maddison

-Frederick Maddison JP (17 August 1856 – 12 March 1937) was a British trade unionist leader and Liberal politician.
+Frederick Maddison JP (17 August 1856 – 12 March 1937) was a British trade union leader and Liberal politician.

 Background

 Born in Boston, Lincolnshire, Maddison studied at Adelaide Street Wesleyan School, Kingston upon Hull.

 Career

 He joined the Typographical Association and soon rose in prominence, becoming President of the Trades Union Congress in 1886.
 In 1887, he became the first working class member of Hull Corporation.
 He took a post in the Labour Department of the Board of Trade, and became a labour journalist.